maneatsbible/maneatsbible.github.io/catechism.md

 *Q*: What is faith?

-*A*: Faith is trust in the promises made by a loved one in union, making promises in return, as in a marriage.
+*A*: Faith is trust in the promises made by a loved one in union, while making promises in return, as in a marriage.

 *Q*: What is trust?